-Be sure the motorcycle is positioned straight up when checking the oil level, a slight tilt toward the side can produce false readings c Remove the drain plug and drain the oil.
+- Be sure the motorcycle is positioned straight up when checking the oil level; a slight tilt toward the side can produce false readings. - b With the engine stopped, check the oil level through the level window located at the lower part of the right side crankcase cover.